|

 Mallory Notting

-Bachelor of Arts (Anthropology and History) with Honours (Anthropology) | Master of Social Policy Senior Consultant Background Mallory has a diverse background in social research spanning native title, public health, and social policy.
-She offers expertise in developing and conducting qualitative research, primarily using anthropological and sociological approaches.
-Drawing from her academic background, critical analytical skills, and experience working in cross-cultural environments, Mallory is particularly interested in exploring applied approaches to complex social challenges.
-Past employment Prior to joining First Person Consulting, Mallory was employed as a Qualitative Researcher in the School of Public Health and Preventative Medicine at Monash University.
+Bachelor of Arts with Honours (Anthropology) | Master of Social Policy Senior Consultant Background Mallory has varied experience in social research spanning evaluation, native title, public health and social policy.
+While she has worked across a range of fields and content areas, her approach to research and evaluation has always been underpinned by strong conceptual and critical thinking skills, drawing from her experience in both academic and applied environments.
+At FPC, Mallory manages and contributes to projects predominantly in the areas of cultural wellbeing, social inclusion, mental health, and public health and health promotion.
+In 2023, Mallory was the recipient of the Australian Evaluation Society's Emerging New Talent Award, recognising her contributions to evaluation practice and theory to date.
+Mallory also occasionally works as a research assistant at the University of Melbourne (School of Social and Political Sciences), and has contributed to projects including a study assessing the impacts of COVID-19 on digital nomads.
+Past employment Prior to joining First Person Consulting in 2020, Mallory was employed as a qualitative researcher in the School of Public Health and Preventative Medicine at Monash University.
 She was involved in end of life care research, primarily exploring the outcomes of assisted dying legislation.
-Her previous experience includes working as an anthropological researcher at a Native Title Representative Body in Far North Queensland.
+Before that, she worked as an anthropological researcher at a Native Title Representative Body in Far North Queensland.
 Her work at the Cape York Land Council included assisting consultant anthropologists in their fieldwork and native title research with Traditional Owners.
 Mallory's recent projects include:

 Qualifications Mallory was awarded a Master of Social Policy from the University of Melbourne in 2018.
 She also holds an Honours degree in Anthropology from James Cook University where she completed a thesis investigating the experience of non-Indigenous Australian tourists participating in Indigenous cultural tourism.
-She also completed a Bachelor of Arts majoring in Anthropology and History at the University of Melbourne. |
+Before that, she completed a Bachelor of Arts at the University of Melbourne. |